UP: With eye on Lok Sabha polls, BJP reaches out to Pasmanda Muslims | Politics

 SP MP from Sambhal, Shafiqur Rahman Barq, questioned why the BJP, which is spreading communal hatred in the country, has suddenly started liking the Muslims.
 The whole matter is about the 2024 Lok Sabha elections, he said.

-''No matter how hard BJP tries, no true Muslim will vote for it,'' he said.
+''No matter how hard the BJP tries, no true Muslim will vote for it,'' he said.

 Uttar Pradesh Congress leader Shahnawaz Alam took a jibe at the BJP's efforts, saying ''After BJP governments’ stand on hijab and other traditions associated with Muslims, they are not going to get their votes.''
 He said the BJP is claiming that it has provided benefits of government schemes to the Pasmanda Muslims but the ground reality is different.